 Step-by-step directions

-1. In a large bowl mix together stew meat salt, pepper, turmeric and flour until meat is coated evenly.
+- Add the stew meat.
+In a large bowl mix together stew meat salt, pepper, turmeric and flour until meat is coated evenly.
+Raise the heat under the pot to medium-high, add stew meat and brown all sides.

-6. Heat a large non-stick skillet over medium-high heat and add oil.
-Sautรฉ chopped greens for 5 minutes then add it and the green plums to the meat mixture.
+- Sauté the vegetables.
+Heat a large non-stick skillet over medium-high heat and add oil.
+Sauté chopped greens for 5 minutes then add it and the green plums to the meat mixture.

 Recipe tips and FAQs